What is artificial general intelligence (AGI)?

 AGI vs. AI: What's the difference?

-AGI should theoretically be able to perform any task that a human can and exhibit a range of intelligence in different areas.
-Its performance should be as good as or better than humans at solving problems in most areas of intelligence.
+AGI should theoretically be able to perform any task that a human can and exhibit a range of intelligence in different areas without human intervention.
+Its performance should be as good as or better than humans at solving problems in most areas.

 In contrast, weak AI excels at completing specific tasks or types of problems.
-Many existing AI systems use a combination of machine learning, deep learning, reinforcement learning and natural language processing for self-improving and to solve specific types of problems.
+Many existing AI systems use a combination of machine learning (ML), deep learning (a subset of machine learning), reinforcement learning and natural language processing (NLP) for self-improving and to solve specific types of problems.
 However, these technologies do not approach the cumulative ability of the human brain.

 Examples of artificial general intelligence